namrata4447/Aatmani-Project-Doc/README.md

 - You can view the metrics in the browser by putting Public-IP with the port number 9090

 #### Grafana
-Grafana is an opensource tool which is used to provide the visualization of your metrics.After installing Prometheus successfully, we can install the Grafana and configure Prometheus as a datasource.
+Grafana is an open-source platform for metric analytics, monitoring, and visualization .After installing Prometheus successfully, we can install the Grafana and configure Prometheus as a datasource.
 > Installation link : Grafana
 https://artifacthub.io/packages/helm/grafana/grafana